Architecture Standards

 - Run RFCs before changing a standard, architecture, or delivery practice.

-- Generate or roll out configuration artifacts such as linter, pre-commit, CI/CD, or repository policy files.
+- Generate or roll out configuration artifacts such as linter, pre-commit, CI/CD, repository policy, or agent-facing instruction files.

 - Track standards history, exceptions, and Git-backed diffs in one place.